-- High quality and Express quality photos and videos backed up before June 1, 2021 won’t count against your Google Account storage.
+- High quality and Express quality photos and videos backed up before June 1, 2021, won’t count toward your Google Account storage.

 - Original quality photos and videos will continue to count toward your Google Account storage.
 Learn more about photo and video backup options.

 - Photos backed up in Original quality and then compressed to High quality after June 1, 2021, will count toward your Google Account storage.

 Manage your storage